Explain why some beaches are entirely made up of seashells?

 In detail, for those interested!

-The geological and biological processes at the origin of shell beaches.
+The role of climate and coastal ecosystems in the formation of shell beaches.

 Did you know?